TechComSpot/cybermap/README.md

 --------------------------------

-#This Script Was Made By @cyberghost
+#This Script Was Made By @techcomspot